openjohn/p4p/README.md

    743753 ASSET_T.txt
    700814 DAG71_T.txt
 ```

+The SQLite database schema corresponds to the [CatsSnapshot proto](src/main/proto/cats.proto) in the source code.

 ## Open the SQLite Database
 Now we can explore the data using an SQL interface: